-He is a visiting fellow at Sciences Po Lyon (2015), the Catholic University in Rio de Janeiro (2014) and at the Humboldt University (2014/15).
+He was a visiting fellow at Sciences Po Lyon (2015), the Catholic University in Rio de Janeiro (2014) and at the Humboldt University (2014/15).
 He was a Research Associate of the US Studies Centre at The University of Sydney in 2011 and a visiting fellow at the Watson Institute for International Studies at Brown University (US) in 2004/05.

 Dr Kaempf's general research interests are in International Security, Peace and Conflict Studies, the Ethics and the Laws of War, and the impact of digital new media technology on contemporary security.